RetroNynjah/CBM-Drive-ID-Switch/README.md

 ## Installation

 The installation is quite simple if the VIA chips are socketed.
-Just remove the VIA chip indicated in the table below, the insert the switch and install the VIA chip in the switch.
+Just remove the correct VIA chip (MOS 6522) indicated in the table below, then install the switch in the socket and install the VIA chip in the switch.
+There is a notch printed on the top of the switch.
+This notch should be aligned with the notch on the socket.
 If the VIA is soldered to the PCB you will need to first desolder the VIA and install a socket (unless you want to solder the switch to the PCB which I wouldn't recommend).
+If you need to remove the VIA chip from the switch, be careful with the compoments on top of the PCB.
+Don't use any sharp objects to pry the chip out of the headers.

 |Model			| VIA			|
 |:-----------:	|:-----------:	|